 What is the Workflow Editor?

 The Workflow Editor is the drag-and-drop canvas inside Agentic Studio where you build custom agents and workflows.
-You connect actions (more details about actions below in the blog), which are modular building blocks that handle tasks like prompting language models, extracting data, or saving outputs.
+You connect actions, which are modular building blocks that handle tasks like prompting language models, extracting data, or saving outputs.
 These actions run in sequence, passing data through variables along the way.

 You can also define context parameters to structure the input, apply schemas to enforce clean JSON output, and use optional HTML templates when you need formatted rendering.
 It gives you flexibility while keeping the workflow organized and predictable.